semprag/semprag.github.io/reviewers.md

 *First*, decide whether you think you can perform the review within the time allotted by the editor.
 Our review times are shorter than for other journals in the field.
-Please help us get good work to press rapidly: this will ultimately be in everybody’s interest.
+Please help us get good work to press rapidly: this will ultimately be in everybody's interest.

 *Second*, notify the editors immediately (via the website) whether you can perform the review within the time allotted.
 It is crucial to the